All files have a name. Like you, all files have a first name and a last name. A file's first name might be

 jesus@chariot:~/Pictures$ cd ~ jesus@chariot:~$

-pwd command, you can find the absolute path of the directly you are currently in.
+pwd command, you can find the absolute path of the directory you are currently in.
 Let's try that for our home folder.

 jesus@chariot:~$ pwd /home/jesus jesus@chariot:~$